-- (a) Sibling is defined as: - (i) A brother or sister by the same parents - (ii) A half or step-brother or sister living in the same household - (iii) A child living in the same household as another child who is on-roll at South Wirral High School at the time of their admission. - (b) Home is the principal residence of the child or of the person who is responsible for the care of the child. - (c) A Looked After Child is a child who is a) in the care of a local authority or b) being provided with accommodation by a local authority in the exercise of their social services functions (under section 22(1) of the Children Act 1989).
-A previously looked after child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements or special guardianship order.
+(a) Sibling is defined as

+- (i) A brother or sister by the same parents - (ii) A half or step-brother or sister living in the same household - (iii) A child living in the same household as another child who is on-roll at South Wirral High School at the time of their admission. - (b) Home is the principal residence of the child or of the person who is responsible for the care of the child. - (c) A Looked After Child is a child who is a) in the care of a local authority or b) being provided with accommodation by a local authority in the exercise of their social services functions (under section 22(1) of the Children Act 1989).
+A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or special guardianship order.